Ramanathan20032/JavaScript/README.md

         var x = 100;
         console.log(x); // 100
     }
 - Whenever the new function is invoked it creates a brand new execution context with Memory creation and code execution phase.
 - Then pushed into the call Stack.
 - The local execution context has its own Memory space.
 - when the function is completed, it pop-out from the call stack and move the control to the "Global execution context".

 ---
+### Window & this
+- when an js code runs.
+It creates a global execution context along with it creates window & this.
+- window & this are created by JavaScript engine.

+#### Window :
+- It is a global object which is created along with 'global execution context'.
+- In Browsers, global object is known as Windows.
+    -
+At  global execution context, this === window.